For A Future Without Cancer

 Duration: 20 plus months.

-Mission: Cancer prevention awareness, community storytelling, and fundraising in aid of the World Cancer Research Fund.
+Mission: To promote cancer prevention awareness through cycling, food, active living, and community storytelling, while raising funds in aid of the World Cancer Research Fund.

-Each week on the road, Agis will arrive in a new town or village, meet local people, cook together, and share conversations about how food, movement, body weight, and lifestyle shape long-term health.
+Each week on the road, Agis arrives in a new town or village, meets local people, cooks together, and shares conversations about how food, physical activity, body weight, and lifestyle shape long-term health.

-In capital cities along the route, I will meet local cycling communities for group rides and events that bring people together around active living and cancer prevention.
+In capital cities along the route, Agis connects with local cycling communities for group rides and events that bring people together around active living and cancer prevention.

 This is not just a cycle trip around Europe